 The following cat grass kits are what I consider the best on offer at this time.
 This is based on my own opinion from research and customer ratings.
+I may make a small commission on sales, but this in no way reflects the price you pay.
 The table below is to give a quick overview if you’re in a hurry.
 You’ll find more details later…

 |The Cat Ladies Grass Kit & Decorative Wooden Planter||Find Out More|

 |Cat-A’bout Multi-Cat Cat Grass Plus Tub 150 grams||Find Out More|

 |SmartyKat Sweet Greens Cat Grass Seed Kit 1-oz||Find Out More|